nighthawkcoders/python-pages/_posts/2023-09-14-java-free_response.md

 - It would be interesting if you adapt FRQs, so that they work together.
 This would show your ability to plan and produce something useful.

 > Live Review requirements
-- If code is not give by College Board you must complete it, you FRQs must run.
+- If code is not given by College Board you must complete it, your FRQs must run.
 - Jupyter Notebooks contain comments and markdown cells that describe work, in this case it should be easy to understand FRQ, purpose, and funciton.
 - Show grades and blog(s)/comments  used during reviews.
 - Java output of cells in Jupyter Notebook is required when posting.